 The researcher recommends future studies should utilize a probability sampling method, focus on experimental research design to measure the difference among this study and this proposed study, and adopt a qualitative research design by interviewing participants and eliciting their opinions about online consumer trust.

 Chen, Yu-Wen, "Factors That Affect Online Consumer Trust in Taiwan" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 36.